Improvisational Practices + Techniques

 Collective reflection and synthesis

 This course is an invitation to study how you are within experience as it unfolds.
-Through sustained attention, relational awareness, and practice, students develop tools for navigating perception, presence, and embodied learning beyond the classroom.
+Through sustained attention, relational awareness, and practice, students develop tools for navigating perception, presence, and embodied learning in, and beyond the dance.

 Week 1 : The Body as a Site of Knowledge